 I got attached to the Granny Square and immediately planned a huge blanket project, grabbed all the yarn I could from the local 99p shop, and a few months later I had a blanket made in a pattern of three solid colour squares and one multi-coloured square.
 This was only the beginning.

 By now, a site called Ravelry had come about and I joined their waiting list for an account.
 It didn’t take too long for them to create my account and since then it’s been non-stop.

 One of my favourite makes is Claude the Octopus.
 His pattern appeared in Simply Crochet Magazine and rights have since passed back to the designer and he can be found on Ravelry.
 He was sitting in the Unravel & Unwind window and someone asked me if I could make one to sell- so I got permission and ended up making two!
 I loved doing commissions for other people and started to seek out more crochet-related employment.

-Recently I have had the joy of working for Stitch & Story, making samples for them to send to their retailers.
-Getting work in this area was a real confidence booster and I love the company so much.
+From 2017 – 2022 I had the joy of working for Stitch & Story, making samples for them to send to their retailers.
+Getting work in this area was a real confidence booster and I loved the company so much.
 The feeling was mutual and I was invited to represent them at a couple of trade shows.
-I hope this is just the start of a new facet of my career!

 I am gifted with the ability of finding errors in things.
-Combine this with my knowledge of crochet and it makes me a good pattern-tester.
-If you need samples making up or patterns testing, I’m your gal.
+I combined this with my knowledge of crochet and took another course to become a Tech Editor.
+If you are a crochet designer and need someone experienced to cast an eye over your pattern before publication, I’m your gal.